huiyuan/brickbreaker/README.md

 brickbreaker
 ============
-bricks
+Bricks

-  there're two kinds of bricks, one can be destoried by one hit, while the other ones (with grey color) need to be hit twice. paddle
+	There're two kinds of bricks, one can be destoried by one hit, while the other one (gray) need to be hit twice.

+Paddle

-	the width of the paddle differ from levels. ball
+	The width of the paddle differ from levels.

+Ball

-	the color and speed of balls differ from levels. power up
+	The color and speed of the ball differ from levels.

+Power-ups

-	two kinds of power up, the smily face makes the paddle longer, evil one makes the paddle shorter. endimage
+	Two kinds of power-ups, the smily face makes the paddle longer, evil face makes the paddle shorter.

+End-image

-	when the game ends, result and score will show, also there's a picture under scoreboard will show an smily face for win, evil face for lose
+	When the game ends, result and score will be shown, smily face for winning, evil face for losing.